Northern-Moose/newsaggregator/STYLE-GUIDE.md

 ### Indentation

-When writing any block of code that is logically subordinate to the line immediately before and after it, that block should be indented two spaces more than the surrounding lines
+When writing any block of code that is logically subordinate to the lines immediately before and after it, that block should be indented two spaces further than the surrounding lines

 * Increase the indent level for all blocks by two extra spaces
 * Use tabs so long as your Tab key translates to spaces in your text editor